sakarisalmi/42-Pipex/README.md

 Hello, World!
 >
 ```
 The echo command's output got redirected to a file (we didn't need to use the touch command because the redirection will automatically create a file if one doesn't already exists).
-Be careful with redirecting to any existing files, though, because using '>' will overwrite the data in it (use '>>' to append to the end of the file).
+Be careful when redirecting to any existing files though, because using '>' will overwrite the data in the file (use '>>' to append to the end of the file).

 To redirect the input of command, use '<' instead.
 ```